jakesanghavi/FraudedPythonTeacher/README.md

 NB 4 - <a href="https://colab.research.google.com/github/jakesanghavi/FraudedPythonTeacher/blob/main/4%20-%20Predicting%20With%20Models.ipynb" target="_blank">
 <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open in Colab"></a>

 ^YOUR WORK WILL NOT BE SAVED B/W SESSIONS.
 THIS IS ONLY IF YOU CAN'T GET PYTHON SET UP!
-**SAVE YOUR WORK BETWEEN SESSIONS IF YOU USE THIS!!!**
+**YOU CAN COPY IT TO YOUR OWN GOOGLE DRIVE IN WHICH CASE I THINK IT SAVES FOR YOU** **SAVE YOUR WORK BETWEEN SESSIONS IF YOU USE THIS!!!**